rolandbodenstaff/Decoder/README.md

 ## License

-This project is licensed under the [Beerware License](https://en.wikipedia.org/wiki/Beerware)
+This project is licensed under the [MIT License](https://licenses.nuget.org/MIT)